 The Significance of Your Support

-2019 has been a busy year for BAR NONE and 2020 will be even busier... in a great way!
+2020 has been a busy and challenging year for BAR NONE and 2021 will be even busier... in a great way!
 We are going through an AH-MAZING transformation, including a revision to our name and mission.
 We are also excited to welcome new board members, businesswomen Daryl Lumpkin and Sabrina Hains, businessman Melvin Williams, Dr. Curtis Davis, Dr. Rolanda West Spencer, Dr. Elizabeth Jeffers to our Board of Directors as well as new, Co-Executive Director, LaJoan Williams!
 We are also celebrating board member Asali Ecclesiastes in her new role as Executive Director of Ashe Cultural Arts Center as she will be taking the reigns in January; Advisory board member, Danielle Metz on her up and coming documentary and our Residency Program Director and first Artist in Resident, Mrs. Sheila Phipps, on the opening of her new art studio and gallery!

 1) partnered with Newcomb Art Museum at Tulane University on the Per(Sister) Exhibit